solresol/leaftop/docs/README.txt

 *Language Extracted Automatically from Thousands of Passages*

-A dataset prepared by Gregory Baker (gregory.baker2@hdr.mq.edu.au)
+A dataset prepared by [redacted for anonymity --- just search on arxiv for the LREC2022 paper that talks about this data set.]

 This is an automatically-generated dataset, derived from translations of the four gospels of the New Testament.
 The software used for this